Babymonster: 2023–2024: Introduction and debut

-2025–present: First world tour
+2025–present: First world tour and career expansion

 Babymonster performing at the Climate Pledge Arena in Seattle on September 12, 2025.

-From January 25–26, 2025, Babymonster held a two-day concert at KSPO Dome in Seoul, the onset to their first world tour Hello Monsters; it drew an audience of 20,000 attendees.
-The group became the fastest female act to headline the venue, accomplishing this feat within eight months of their debut.
-Following the success of their North American leg, which included shows in Newark and Los Angeles, six additional dates were added in the region, featuring performances in Toronto, Rosemont, Atlanta, Fort Worth, Oakland, and Seattle.
-In Japan, all 100,000 tickets were sold, prompting the opening of restricted view seats and additional shows to accommodate to demand.
-In result, the act garnered an audience of 150,000 attendees across ten shows in the country, in record time for a K-pop girl group.
-Due to health concerns, Rami was absent for the remainder of their Asia leg and world tour, starting from Singapore on May 17, which amassed 100,000 people across ten sold-out performances.
-Hello Monsters concluded with a cumulative audience of 300,000 concert-goers across thirty-two shows in twenty cities.
+From January 25–26, 2025, Babymonster held a two-day concert at KSPO Dome in Seoul, the onset to their first world tour Hello Monsters, which comprised two legs across Asia and North America.
+The seven-piece became the fastest female act to headline the venue, achieving the milestone within eight months of their debut.
+Following demand in North America, which included shows in Newark and Los Angeles, six additional dates were added in the region.
+In Japan, all 100,000 tickets for the initial dates sold out, prompting the opening of restricted view seats and additional shows to accommodate to demand; it attracted 150,000 attendees across ten concerts in the country, setting a record pace for a K-pop girl group.
+The remaining Asia leg covered seven markets—Singapore, Hong Kong, Vietnam, Thailand, Indonesia, Malaysia, and Taiwan—and drew a further 100,000 attendees across ten sold‑out shows, including an added date in Hong Kong.
+Rami entered an indefinite health‑related hiatus at the outset of this leg and remained absent for the remainder of the tour.
+Hello Monsters concluded on September 12, with a cumulative audience of 300,000 across thirty-two shows in twenty cities.